Arash Amel: Grace of Monaco

 Amel wrote and produced the controversial Princess Grace period drama Grace of Monaco, starring Nicole Kidman, Tim Roth and Frank Langella, and directed by Olivier Dahan.
 The script was listed in the 2011 Black List of the most liked Hollywood screenplays written in that year.
-The film opened the Cannes Film Festival 2014, where it was heavily criticised.
+The film opened the 2014 Cannes Film Festival, where it was heavily criticised.
 Harvey Weinstein, whose company owns the distribution rights to Grace of Monaco, was absent from the Cannes premier of the movie.
 Weinstein was said to have been doing charity work with his wife Georgina Chapman.
 Weinstein stated that the director's cut of the film was missing a key scene that would address the "legitimate concerns" raised by the royal family over the depiction in Dahan's film.
 In January 2015, Harvey Weinstein clarified the events leading to his conflict with the director, praising the screenplay and indicating that the US release will be a "Writer's Cut", restoring the movie to the spirit of the screenplay The Weinstein Company signed on for, which he compared to The King's Speech.
 He said, "The writer, Arash Amel, called me and said, what happened to my script.
-It’s like welcome to Hollywood.
-Writers don’t have any say, but we decided to pair him up with a team of people and see what he could do about restoring the movie to the way it looked when he wrote it.
+It's like welcome to Hollywood.
+Writers don't have any say, but we decided to pair him up with a team of people and see what he could do about restoring the movie to the way it looked when he wrote it.
 He did a wonderful job."
 Though Amel never publicly took a side in the long-running feud over final cut, he refused to attend the film's official photo call and press conference at the Cannes Film Festival for the director's cut being screened.

-Amel's script was also criticised by the Royal Family of Monaco for being "farcical" and was said to "bore no relation to reality."
+Amel's script was also criticised by the Royal Family of Monaco for being "farcical" and for bearing "no relation to reality."
 The Prince's Palace released a statement stating, "The Princely Family does not in any way wish to be associated with this film which reflects no reality and regrets that its history has been misappropriated for purely commercial purposes."
 Mark Kermode in The Guardian wrote, "The biggest problem is Arash Amel's script, which asks us to side with tax evaders and gamblers (Monaco did indeed incur a French blockade for tax-sheltering their billionaires), and to imagine that there is something beautiful and noble about allowing companies to shirk their revenue responsibilities.
 (Presumably the forthcoming DVD will be heavily promoted on Amazon?)".
-Kermode's review of Olivier Dahan's film was directly rebutted in a long defense of the movie by critic Brad Stevens in the British Film Institute's film magazine Sight & Sound, stating "The critical condescension that met Olivier Dahan’s Grace of Monaco biopic shows tastemakers still struggling with ‘feminine’ cinema."
+Kermode's review of Olivier Dahan's film was directly rebutted in a long defense of the movie by critic Brad Stevens in the British Film Institute's film magazine Sight & Sound, stating "The critical condescension that met Olivier Dahan's Grace of Monaco biopic shows tastemakers still struggling with 'feminine' cinema."

 Amel was nominated for an Emmy for Outstanding Television Movie for Grace of Monaco in 2015.